scottslowe/lowescott.github.io/_posts/2015-04-15-running-etcd-20-cluster.md

 2. Unpack the downloaded `.tar.gz` file using `tar xvzf <filename>`.

+3. Create the `/var/etcd` directory for etcd to use as its data directory.

-3. Optionally, change into the newly-created directory (named `etcd-2.0.9-linux-amd64` by default) and use `mv` to move the `etcd` and `etcdctl` binaries to a more permanent location on your system.
+4. Optionally, change into the newly-created directory (named `etcd-2.0.9-linux-amd64` by default) and use `mv` to move the `etcd` and `etcdctl` binaries to a more permanent location on your system.
 (These are statically linked binaries, so feel free to put them wherever it makes sense to you.
 I chose to put them in `/usr/local/bin`.)

 That's it.
 Just make a note of where the `etcd` binary is stored, as you'll need to know that location later.